Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Purity of the Hodge structure

-The purity of the Hodge structures implies that the intersection Betti numbers of $\mdolg$ and the Betti numbers of $\tmdol^G$ can be computed just by knowing the E-polynomials.
-This a consequence of the following lemma. \begin{lem} Let $X$ be a complex algebraic variety, possibly singular and let
+Purity of the Hodge structure on cohomology groups yields, by Poincaré duality, purity of Hodge structure on cohomology groups with compact supports.
+The following lemma implies that intersection Betti numbers of $\mdolg$ and Betti numbers of $\tmdol^G$ can be computed just by knowing $E-$polynomials. \begin{lem} Let $X$ be a complex algebraic variety, possibly singular, and let

-denote its intersection E-polynomial.
+denote its intersection $E-$polynomial.
 If $IH^*(X)$ admits a pure Hodge structure then

-for any $k=0\ldots2\dim X$. \end{lem} \begin{oss} When $X$ is nonsingular, $IH^*(X)=H^*(X)$ so the formula in lemma \ref{etob} holds for the E-polynomial and the usual Betti numbers. \end{oss} \begin{proof}[Proof of Lemma \ref{etob}] If $IH^*(X)$ admits a pure Hodge structure then $IH^k(X)$ has weight $k$ for any $k=0\ldots 2\dim X$.
-Recalling that intersection cohomology groups satisfy Poincaré-Verdier duality
+for any $k=0\ldots2\dim X$. \end{lem} \begin{oss} When $X$ is nonsingular, $IH^*(X)=H^*(X)$ so the formula in lemma \ref{etob} holds for $E-$polynomial and usual Betti numbers. \end{oss} \begin{proof}[Proof of Lemma \ref{etob}] If $IH^*(X)$ admits a pure Hodge structure then $IH^k(X)$ has weight $k$ for any $k=0\ldots 2\dim X$.
+Recall that intersection cohomology groups satisfy Poincaré-Verdier duality

-and that this isomorphism maps classes of type (p,q) in classes of type $(\dim X-p,\dim X-q)$ we conclude. \end{proof}
+and that this isomorphism maps classes of type $(p,q)$ in classes of type $(\dim X-p,\dim X-q)$.
+This concludes the proof. \end{proof}